Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 - (Important) The answer should be colloquial and concise
 - (Important) Use booster, connective, and discourse marker phrases to make your speech more natural and fluent
 - Express your ideas as accurately as you can, use complex grammatical structures if necessary
-- 1-2 ideas are enough, well expand the ideas.
+- 1-2 points are enough, well expand the ideas like providing examples or experiences to support them.
 - If there are several simple sentences, join them up in a way that makes your point clearer.
 - Pick up natural and idiomatic collocations and phrases.

-The question is :
+The question prompt is :
 How important it is to arrive early in your country?

 My original answer is :